SatyadeepGohil/Projects/js-projects/cell-life-simulator/read.md

 There will be three types of cells

--Plants :- The plants will have green color and will grow upto certain size after that they will reproduce and spread small plants cells near by their position.
+-Plants :- The plants will have green color and grow in number in nearby area after certain amount of time.
+The plants are static

--Herbivores :- The herbivores will move in folks(using the boids) and eat the plants.
-The herbivores will run away from the predators. if the herbivores does not find food until some amount of time then they will die.
+-Herbivores :- The herbivores will move and eat the plants.
+The herbivores will run away from the predators. if the herbivores finds certain amount of food then they will multiply by 1.

--Preadatr :- The Predator will hunt the herbivores.
+-Preadator :- The Predator will hunt the herbivores.
 The Predator will touch the herbivores and that will count as a kill.
+The predator also can increase in numbers after a certain amount of kill.